lukasloetkolben/OpenBlackPanda/README.md

-# Open Source BlackPanda Clone for Openpilot
+# Open Source BlackPanda for Openpilot

 **_Warning:_** The device is currently being tested and may be modified!